Classification of weak Bruhat interval modules of $0$-Hecke algebras: Descent-preserving equivalence relations on

 \section{Descent-preserving equivalence relations on ${\rm Int}(W)$}

-In this section we describe the order structures of descent-preserving equivalence classes on ${\rm Int}(W)$.
-For convenience, we assume that all Coxeter groups $W$ are finite throughout this section, although the results still hold for Coxeter groups $W$ which is closed under join in the right weak Bruhat order.
+Recently, Choi, Nam, and Oh \cite{CNO24} provided a poset-theoretic characterization of the descent-preserving equivalence relation $\stackrel{D}\simeq$ for the symmetric groups, focusing on lower and upper descent weak Bruhat intervals.
+In this section, we study the order structure of the equivalence classes of $\stackrel{D}\simeq$ in ${\rm Int}(W)$.
+We assume that all Coxeter groups $W$ are finite throughout this section.

 For each descent-preserving equivalence class $C$, denote